the way of Helcim

 Adopted from Netflix's culture book, we subscribe to the concept of "talent density".
 It means that in order to achieve great things, our organization must have a high concentration of amazing individuals.

-As part of our bottom-up hiring culture we don’t limit our “talent” label to only experienced senior professionals, we also recognize the potential in junior professionals with strong work ethic and an appetite to learn from high-performers.
-Ultimately, we measure talent as those with a passion to grow their craft and are willing to work hard, bring their best and collaborate to achieve great things.
+As part of our bottom-up hiring culture we don't limit our "talent" label to only experienced senior professionals, we also recognize the potential in junior professionals with strong work ethic and an appetite to learn from high-performers.
+Ultimately, we measure talent as those with a passion to grow.

 We don't settle for adequate

 In order to achieve talent density, we expect our managers to bring this mindset to every team in every function of our organization.
-We do not subscribe to the notion that a team can be composed of both high-performance individuals mixed with “adequate” performers - our experience has been that even just a few adequate performers brings down the entire team.
+We do not subscribe to the notion that a team can be composed of both high-performance individuals mixed with "adequate" performers.

 The power of being surrounded by great people